zuhlke/customer-data-consent/README.md

 This will start the Flask server and launch the web app.
 You can then access the app by navigating to http://localhost:5000 in your web browser.

 Once you're in the app, you can enter customer consent data to be checked.
 The app will then validate the data against a set of predefined rules and provide feedback on any errors or inconsistencies detected.
-You can also export the validated data to a CSV file for further analysis.